-The laser pulse energy is $1.5 \pm 0.2$ uJ/pulse at 2.5 kHz repetition rate (0.4 msec/pulse).
-The beam diameter including divergence at the center of the ion trap is slightly larger than the simulated ion cloud diameter at normal agc targets, and therefore no focusing optics are required.
-The laser trigger is provided by the instrument as is synched to the scan function.
+The laser pulse energy is 1.5 ± 0.2 uJ/pulse at a 2.5 kHz repetition rate (0.4 msec/pulse).
+The beam diameter including divergence at the center of the ion trap is slightly larger than the simulated ion cloud diameter at normal AGC targets, and therefore no focusing optics are required.
+The laser trigger is provided by the instrument, which synchronizes the pulse to the scan function.
 Photoactivation occurs in the low pressure cell of the dual cell quadrupolar linear ion trap, while m/z analysis can occur in either the linear trap or the Orbitrap mass analyzer.